Kevinolm10/Motion-balance/TESTING.md

 - Some of the packages and dependencies followed through to my requirements when migrating to vscode so some stuff needs to be removed

+- The all_accessories link does not work instead only the subcategories work.
+This needs to be addressed from a good ux perspective.

 ---

 ## Validation